renovatebot/renovate/docs/configuration.md

     --rebase-stale-prs [boolean]         Rebase stale PRs (GitHub only) --pr-creation <string>               When to create the PR for a branch.
 Values: immediate, not-pending, status-success.
     --automerge <string>                 What types of upgrades to merge to base branch automatically.
 Values: none, minor or any
+    --automerge-type <string>            How to automerge - "branch-merge-commit", "branch-push" or "pr".
+Branch support is GitHub-only
     --yarn-cache-folder <string>         Location of yarn cache folder to use.
 Set to empty string to disable --maintain-yarn-lock [boolean]       Keep yarn.lock files updated in base branch --lazy-grouping [boolean]            Use group names only when multiple dependencies upgraded